myminseok/pivotal-docs/check_cf_cli_version_accessing_tas/README.md

 drwxr-xr-x@ 15 kminseok  staff   480B Nov 12 15:50 cloud_controller.1ebd2b5c-b269-44cb-a06f-9ebf8b82f939.2025-11-12-06-50-27
 drwxr-xr-x@ 15 kminseok  staff   480B Nov 12 15:50 cloud_controller.3956b231-0ec5-4dd9-9d76-c68a01604813.2025-11-12-06-50-30
 ```
+please don't change the ./tmp folder name as it is hard coded in the following scripts.

 #### Step 2.
 Analysis the bosh logs.
 [2_analysis_logs.sh](2_analysis_logs.sh) will execute other subscripts at once and results the final output. optionally each scripts can be run separately.

+it searches all named logs files under current ./tmp folder regardless of folder depth.
+- "nginx-access.log*"
+- "security_events.log*"
+and then exracts information.

 ```
 $ ./2_analysis_logs.sh